material-components/material-components-ios/components/Tabs/README.md

  ...
  // Create or use your app's Container Scheme let containerScheme = MDCContainerScheme()
- // Apply the Container Scheme to either Primary Theme tabBar.applyPrimaryTheme(withScheme: containerScheme)
+ // Theme the tab bar with either Primary Theme tabBar.applyPrimaryTheme(withScheme: containerScheme)
  // Or Surface Theme
 tabBar.applySurfaceTheme(withScheme: containerScheme)